The Mack

-The Mack is a 1973 American blaxploitation film directed by California native Michael Campus, starring Max Julien and Richard Pryor.
+The Mack is a 1973 American blaxploitation crime drama film directed by California native Michael Campus and starring Max Julien and Richard Pryor.
 The film also stars Oscar-nominee Juanita Moore and Tony-nominated actor Dick Anthony Williams.
-Filmed in Oakland, California the movie follows the rise and fall of Goldie, on whose return from a five-year prison sentence finds that his brother is involved in Black nationalism.
+Filmed in Oakland, California, the movie follows the rise and fall of Goldie, who returns from a five-year prison sentence to find that his brother is involved in Black nationalism.
 Goldie decides to take an alternative path, striving to become the city's biggest pimp.

-Though reviews were less than favorable upon initial release, The Mack is considered by many critics to be the best entry in its genre.
-The film is often categorized as blaxploitation, but Michael Campus, Max Julien, and others involved in its production have argued that the genre label oversimplifies the film.
+Although reviews were less than favorable when initially released, The Mack is considered by many critics to be the best entry in its genre.
+The film is often categorized as blaxploitation, but Michael Campus, Max Julien and others involved in its production have argued that the genre label oversimplifies the film.

 The film's soundtrack was recorded by Motown artist Willie Hutch.

 Plot

-After returning home from a five-year prison sentence, John "Goldie" Mickens has a plan to achieve money and power in Oakland, California by becoming a pimp.
+After returning home from a five-year prison sentence, John "Goldie" Mickens has a plan to achieve money and power in Oakland, California, by becoming a pimp.
 Goldie's criminal ways contrast with his brother Olinga's Black Nationalist efforts to save the community from drugs and violence.
 With Slim as his partner and Lulu as his head prostitute, he organizes a team of women and quickly rises to prominence.
 His success catches the attention of Fat Man, the heroin kingpin that Goldie worked for before heading to prison, and Hank and Jed, two corrupt and racist white detectives.
 Goldie refuses to work for Fat Man again, and dismisses the detectives' requests to stop his brother from ridding the streets of drugs.
 As a result, his mother is assaulted which eventually leads to her death.
-Even though Olinga is disappointed in Goldie because he "brought death to their house," he agrees to help him get revenge.
+Although Olinga is disappointed in Goldie because he "brought death to their house", he agrees to help him get revenge.
 They develop a plan with Slim to seek revenge, but their plans fall apart when Hank and Jed kill Slim at their rendezvous point.
 They reveal that they are responsible for Goldie's mother's death, causing Goldie and Olinga to kill them both.
 Realizing that one of his hookers, "Chico", snitched him out to Hank and Jed, he attempts to shoot her but then holds back and leaves.
 Oakland is now too dangerous and Goldie hugs his brother goodbye and heads out of town on a charter bus.